tugbaesat/tugbaesat/README.md

 # Hi there, I'm Tugba! 👋

 I'm a newbie frontend developer with a passion for creating beautiful, user-friendly websites and web applications.
-I'm just starting out and have basic knowledge in HTML, CSS, JavaScript, and Git.
+I have basic knowledge in HTML, CSS, JavaScript, and Git.
 I'm eager to learn and grow my skills in this exciting field.

 ## 🚀 My Skills